OMNIA, ESPOO ADULT EDUCATION CENTRE

 When a student cancels their place on a course:

-• When you cancel your place on a course, you will be invoiced for both the course fee and a material fee or other fee included in the course, if the fee is mentioned in the course information.
+• If a student cancels their enrolment for a course, we will charge a material fee or other fee according to the course description, if invoicing such a fee is mentioned in the course information.

 • Failure to pay the course fee or attend the course does not qualify as cancellation.